-- 1. For companies who are only setting SBTN Land targets, it is recommended that they use a combination of Impact of Land Use area and State of Nature assessment approach to determine the top-ranked landscapes for which to set Landscape Engagement targets. - a.
-Using the outputs of Step 1b and Step 2, rank landscapes using: - i.
-Land Use area (km2) and - ii. any combination of terrestrial ecosystem State of Nature (pressure-sensitive and biodiversity) metrics (e.g., % tree cover, Species Threat Abatement and Restoration (STAR) metric, etc.) to rank landscapes for potential engagement. - b.
-Choose a % land area coverage based on the Land Use area for the company supply chain as appropriate to the company supply chain position. - i.
-We recommend at least 10% coverage out of the Land Use area of the supply chain of a company for a validated target. - The number may be higher for production-side companies and lower for demand-side companies. - iii.
+- For companies who are only setting SBTN Land targets, it is recommended that they use a combination of impact of land use area and state of nature assessment approach to determine the top-ranked landscapes for which to set Landscape Engagement targets. - a.
+Using the outputs of Step 1b and Step 2, rank landscapes using: - i. land use area (km2); and - any combination of terrestrial ecosystem state of nature (pressuresensitive and biodiversity) metrics (e.g., extent of natural ecosystems, species threat abatement and restoration (STAR) metric) to rank landscapes for potential engagement. - b.
+Choose a % land area coverage based on the land use area for the company supply chain as appropriate to the company supply chain position. - i.
+We recommend at least 10% coverage out of the land use area of the supply chain of a company for a validated target. - ii.
+The number may be higher for production-side companies and lower for demand-side companies. - iii.
 In the validation form, companies should disclose the approach to landscape selection and % coverage including a justification statement for each. - iv.
-As noted in target validation requirements, when the percentage of coverage is 10% or more of the total Land Use area, then the requirement on coverage is satisfied.
-Otherwise, a company must engage in an additional landscape initiative, for a total of two, and will satisfy the requirement regardless of the coverage. - 2.
-For companies who are setting multiple targets across water, land, and climate, we recommend an Impact on Multiple Pressures with State of Nature assessment. - a.
-Companies should follow the same approach as outlined above, but also add priority water basins or climate impact landscapes to the analysis. - b.
+As noted in target validation requirements, when the percentage of coverage is 10% or more of the total land use area, then the requirement on coverage is satisfied.
+Otherwise, a company must engage in an additional landscape initiative, for a total of two, and will satisfy the requirement regardless of the coverage.

+- 2. For companies who are setting multiple targets across water, land, and climate, we recommend an impact on multiple pressures with a state of nature assessment. - a.
+Companies should follow the same approach as outlined above, but also add priority water basins or climate impact landscapes to the analysis to maximize multiple benefits across targets, as suggested in Step 2. - b.
 Companies will need to concentrate resources across multiple areas of activity-this approach allows them to get to scale. - c.
-Companies should still be transparent about the % coverage and rationale of their Land Use estimates and State of Nature assessment; however, we recognize that the coverage may be lower if choosing to focus on places that provide multiple outcomes.
+Companies should still be transparent about the % coverage and rationale of their land use estimates and state of nature assessment; however, we recognize that the coverage may be lower if choosing to focus on places that provide multiple outcomes.

-Note: Land Footprint Reduction target does not mandate that the lands taken out of production are restored to natural lands since these methods cannot hope to capture the tenure and rights contexts of all such lands and due to data constraints.
-That said, restoring lands taken out of production to nature is a worthy goal in many contexts, including as a contribution to a Landscape Engagement target.
+Note: The Land Footprint Reduction target does not mandate that the lands taken out of production are restored to natural lands since these methods cannot hope to capture the tenure and rights contexts of all such lands in addition to other data constraints.
+That said, restoring lands taken out of production is a worthy goal in many contexts, including as a contribution to a Landscape Engagement target.
 In addition, a Landscape Engagement target can help companies and other stakeholders link goals to sustainably boost productivity with goals to protect and/or restore natural ecosystems in critical landscapes.

 Companies who set a Land Footprint Reduction target must use the Landscape Engagement target to align lands removed from production with local or regional landscape initiatives, as well as the biodiversity (CBD), climate (UNFCCC), and land degradation (UNCCD) agendas over time.
+For companies who have a low land footprint or already have advanced significant sustainability improvements on their sourcing lands (e.g., 100% Forest Stewardship Council certification on fiber sourced), it may be more appropriate to prioritize landscapes using the state of nature assessment.